RiadMohamed/FSA/README.md

 * Build and run after small changes to make sure everything works fine so far.
 * Each Feature should contain a Refactor backlog as last PBI to clean up.
 * Use branches for each feature and merge with master for releases.
 No edits on master.
+* Merging from Xcode is wrong, it adds the entire chain instead of just a new node and no commit message.
+Merge using terminal instead.